How to use the command 'tsort' (with examples)

 Explanation:

-• tsort: The command itself performs the topological sort.
+• tsort: This is the command itself that triggers the topological sorting process.

 Example output: